 A total of 111 people responded to the survey.
 According to results, there are five types of marine debris that are of top concern in North Carolina: consumer debris, lost fishing gear, abandoned and derelict vessels, storm debris and unmaintained structures (such as docks and bulkheads.)
 Almost 75 percent of respondents are focused on managing consumer debris, or man-made items found on beaches and near-shore environments that do not belong there.

 The survey information was used to help form an assessment that was completed in May 2018.
 The assessment is being used to guide the development of a marine debris strategy.
 The strategy will go through edits in late summer and early fall 2018 after receiving feedback from the stakeholder group.
 It will receive additional edits after the North Carolina Marine Debris Symposium in fall 2018.
-The plan is set to be finalized in winter 2018.
+The plan was finalized in winter 2018.